 (iii) The remedial action is an interim action until cleanup levels are attained.

-(d) Cleanup levels below technically possible concentrations.
+(e) Cleanup levels below technically possible concentrations.
 At sites where cleanup levels determined under Method C in WAC 173-340-706 are below concentrations that are technically possible to achieve:

 (i) The remedial action must achieve concentrations that are technically possible to achieve within a reasonable restoration time frame, as determined under (c) of this subsection; and